Mapleapplefan/MuseumOfCandy/README.md

 # MuseumOfCandy.github.io
-A website for a hypothetical museum of candy https://mapleapplefan.github.io/MuseumOfCandy.github.io/
+A website for a hypothetical museum of candy built for WebDevelopmentBootcamp https://mapleapplefan.github.io/MuseumOfCandy.github.io/